 Intellectual Property Rights and Responsibilities of Bates College Faculty and Staff

-As stated in section 129.II.D. of the Bates College Employee Handbook, “Many grants and contracts from government agencies or private sponsors contain provisions governing intellectual property and/or other rights to the property which obligate the grantee (the College) in some way.
-In such cases, the College has a functional interest in the IP and owns all property rights associated with the IP.
-The Office of College Advancement will assure that IP restrictions are accounted for in grant application and administrative processes associated with it.
-Principal investigators are required to comply with any such restrictions, including reporting requirements.
+As stated in in the Intellectual Property Policy, “Many grants and contracts from government agencies or private sponsors contain provisions governing intellectual property and/or other rights to the property which obligate the grantee (the College) in some way.
+In such cases, the College has a functional interest in the IP and owns all property rights associated with the IP….
 The Dean of the Faculty must be consulted in advance of any grant application regarding such restrictions (see Section III.A).”

 Please note also that any Materials Transfer Agreements (MTAs) or Non-Disclosure Agreements (NDAs) which you may be asked to sign by collaborators may conflict either with the terms of the Bates College IP policy referenced below, or with the terms and conditions of one or more sponsored research agreements (grants) with which you are involved.
 Therefore, any such MTA or NDA must be countersigned by the Dean of the Faculty, and should be sent to SPaRC for a preliminary review.

-Therefore, any faculty or staff member applying for a grant or engaged in grant-funded activity must familiarize themselves with their rights and responsibilities as enumerated in the College’s Intellectual Property policy, section 129 of the Bates College Employee Handbook.
+Therefore, any faculty or staff member applying for a grant or engaged in grant-funded activity must familiarize themselves with their rights and responsibilities as enumerated in the College’s Intellectual Property policy.